tubbeg/gdl/README.md

 The context is a clojure record which implements certain protocols, as defined in [gdl.context](https://damn.github.io/gdl/gdl.context.html).
 It is available in `gdl.app/current-context` for developer debuggings and is used by the UI callback functions.

-The `render` function is __not__ returning an updated context, at the moment I am still using `atom`s inside the context in my game and for little pieces of state.
+The `render` function is __not__ returning an updated context, at the moment I am still using `atom`s inside the context in my game for entities and for little pieces of state.

 GDL is basically a clojure API over the revalant/2D parts [libgdx](https://libgdx.com/), as GDL evolved as an engine for [Cyber Dungeon Quest](https://github.com/damn/Cyber-Dungeon-Quest), an action RPG project.
 But you can easily extend the API for more libgdx features.